- 7:30 pm

 - Copies of Applications and Fees

-Deadline: Third Friday of the month.
-Application packages not received by 12:00pm on the above mentioned day will not be placed on the agenda.
-NO EXCEPTIONS.
+The deadline is the third Friday of the month.
+Application packages not received by 12 pm on an above-mentioned day will not be placed on the agenda.
+No exceptions.

-- If the application is complete and sufficient, the Engineer recommends that it be addressed by the Planning Board at a Work Session, which meets on the first Tuesday of the month at 9 am in the Code Compliance Dept, 123 Grand St.
+- If the application is complete and sufficient, the Engineer recommends that it be addressed by the Planning Board at a Work Session, which meets on the first Tuesday of the month at 9 am in the Code Compliance Department, 123 Grand Street.

-3. If the application is approved for inclusion on the Planning Review Meeting agenda, the applicant must resubmits to the secretary all documents required in the application instructions
+- If the application is approved for inclusion on the Planning Review Meeting agenda, the applicant must resubmit to the secretary all documents required in the application instructions

 - Also be advised, if the property is located in the Local Waterfront Protection Area, a Coastal Assessment Form must be submitted with your application.